UBC-MDS/Communites_and_Crime_group8/README.md

 In the left-hand filter menu the user will have the liberty of choosing: State, county, time interval (within 1995), community type (based on income and racial composition), police presence (amount of police officers) and police budget allocated.
 It will also include cards stating "Percentage of Violent Crimes", 'Overall Country Crime Percentage' and 'Police Presence'

 ## Usability of the New App

 The Crime Rate Finder App contain an interactive map as a landing page that will show the violent crimes committed in the Continental United States of America by State and County.

-The top menu is used for overall navigation and will include a ‘Data Exploration’, ‘Correlation’ and ‘Scatter’ options:
+The top menu is used for overall navigation and will include a 'Data Exploration', 'Correlation' and 'Scatter' options:

-- ‘Data Exploration’ enables users to select “State” and “Community” to look at the crime rate at each community on a map, and users can also directly swipe and zoom map to to refer the respective crime rate.
+-   'Data Exploration' enables users to select "State" and "Community" to look at the crime rate at each community on a map, and users can also directly swipe and zoom map to to refer the respective crime rate.
 When the user arrives at a datapoint and clicks on the marker a callout will indicate the Crime Rate in the Community.

-- ‘Correlation’ aims to explore the correlation between community composition and violent crimes in a given state (or the entire continental USA).
+-   'Correlation' aims to explore the correlation between community composition and violent crimes in a given state (or the entire continental USA).

-- ‘Scatter’ aims to plot the relationship between crime rate and different variables that represent a community’s composition.
-By selecting the option of “Communities in the State” the user can see a table which represents the data in the scatterplot for easy readability.
+-   'Scatter' aims to plot the relationship between crime rate and different variables that represent a community's composition.
+By selecting the option of "Communities in the State" the user can see a table which represents the data in the scatterplot for easy readability.

 ## Sketch